-You are an important member of your pet's health care team!
-We rely on you to both bring your pet to us when you feel something is out of the ordinary and to follow through with our recommendations.
-Please feel free to ask questions at any point in time and ask for clarification when needed.
-There is no such thing as a stupid question!!
-We want both you and your pet to enjoy coming to see us so please let us know if there is anything we can do to make visits more comfortable for you and your pet.
-Feel free to stop by any time to weigh your pet or just pop in for a treat - the treat jar is always full!
+- You are the most important member of your pet's health care team!
+We rely on you to both bring your pet to us when you feel something is out of the ordinary and to follow through with our recommendations. - Feel free to ask questions at any point in time and ask for clarification when needed.
+There is no such thing as a stupid question!! - We want both you and your pet to enjoy coming to see us so please let us know if there is anything we can do to make visits more comfortable for you and your pet.
+Feel free to stop by any time to weigh your pet or just pop in for a treat the treat jar is always full! - Regular check-ups are an important part of your pet's overall healthcare.
+We give every pet a complete physical exam every visit this is particularly important since pets can't talk!
+We must rely on both our observations and the owners observations to identify changes and potential problems.
+Vaccine schedules will be tailored to your pet's lifestyles and risk factors. - "An ounce of prevention..."
+At Sault Ste.
+Marie Animal Clinic, we emphasize preventive medicine and care.
+Routine vaccination and parasite prevention for your pet are an important part of keeping you, your human family members and your pets healthy.
+Investing in proper nutrition can prevent a multitude of health problems and save you significant amounts of money in the long run.
+Keeping a cat indoors and a simple \$5.00 leash for your dog can prevent future expense and heartache. - Spending time training and/or socializing in your new puppy or kitten will pay off in the long run.
+Obedience classes for puppies/dogs are time and money well spent..
+Teaching your puppy basic manners will help him or her grow into more secure and confident adult, will strengthen your bond with them and will make him or her much more welcome in a variety of situations.